 It takes time to earn respect and effectively promote a business unit’s contribution within an organization.
 On average, executive tenures run less than 5 years – even shorter when reporting to the CEO or Managing Director.
 A target who has held their post for at least five years is more likely to have created and established authority as a decision-maker.

 Influential executives continually brainstorm how to improve performance.
 How do you know if your target is an idea person?
 When new ideas appear, the first person he or she may validate with is you, a trusted partner.
 Be ready when your target asks if you’ve done something similar for another customer, or if you feel the idea has business merit.
 These are opportunities to strengthen your relationship.

 How did your target do?
 Here’s hoping they scored a perfect five on this test!
-What other attributes have you found helpful in assessing a decision-maker’s true clout?
+What other attributes have you found helpful for figuring out how to find the decision maker of a company?

 Once you’ve identified an executive with decision-making influence, you then need to have the confidence and competence to engage them.
-Learn what it takes to do that here.
+Learn what it takes to improve your c-suite selling with our executive sales training here.